Mold & Indoor Air Quality Testing in Niagara, Ontario

 - Itchy rashes

 - Joint pain

-The home buying and selling community is abuzz with talk about insurance and liability issues involving stachybotrys chartarum, also known as black mould or toxic mould.
-Some homeowners have even burned down their homes, and everything in them, because they felt it was the only way to eradicate toxic mould from their surroundings.
+The home buying and selling community is abuzz with talk about insurance and liability issues involving stachybotrys chartarum, also known as black mold or toxic mold.
+Some homeowners have even burned down their homes, and everything in them, because they felt it was the only way to eradicate toxic mold from their surroundings.

 Moulds can also cause severe immune reactions because of colonizing (living in, but not causing an actual infection) the lungs (hypersensitivity pneumonitis) and the sinuses.
 Moulds are also well known to cause various allergic diseases, such as allergic rhinitis and allergic asthma.